 We operate as an online university primarily educating working adults.
 Because the vast majority of our student population is part-time, we believe it to be important to report both the graduation rates as we are obligated to report to the U.S. Department of Education and the graduation rates that we track to measure our success at educating a different student population.
 We allow 10 years for a student to earn a bachelor’s degree and 7 years for an associate or master’s degree.
+Doctoral programs were implemented in Fall 2017.
+Doctoral candidates have 7 years to complete their degree.

 As can be seen from the data included in footnotes 1, 2, and 3 in the chart below, a large number of bachelor’s degree students need more than six years to complete their degrees.
 The student cohorts included in the below chart are for the 12-month period of September 1 to August 31.
 For comparison purposes among the bachelor’s students, the cohort for whom the graduation rates were generated by the Integrated Postsecondary Education Data System (IPEDS) is included among our student population graduation rates, as indicated by the footnoted entries in the chart.

 IPEDS 150% represents the graduation rates that were generated by IPEDS that reflect the students in that cohort who completed their degree at 150% of the time that it would take a full-time student.
-Our overall 2007-08 cohort contained only 19 students who were first-time/full-time, which was less than 1% of the total population of new students in the same cohort.

 New to Our University includes all degree-seeking students who started in a designated calendar year and who completed at least one course that year.
 This population includes full-time and part-time students.